alv-carpe-diem/SmartContractLottery/README.md

 2. An admin will choose when the lottery is over
 3. The lottery will select a random winner

-How do we want to test this?
+We will to test with:

 1. `mainnet-fork`
 2. `development` with mocks